omniprime/100-days-of-code/log.md

 **Today's Progress**: Did a couple more basic JavaScript algorithms on FCC.

 **Thoughts:** Really confused why setting a variable to anything but 0 would hurt my code so much.

+### Day 22: January 24th, 2017

+**Today's Progress**: Worked on more CSS and getting my portfolio page to where I want it.

+**Thoughts:** Learned a good deal about @media for CSS.
+It is a helpful call when your site needs to look different on different devices.